Three killed in office shooting in France

 "What we know is that it happened in the workplace and there is a professional link between the person who fired the shots and the company," said the police spokeswoman.

+"He was on a work leave and apparently had been declared unfit to resume working.
+We do not know exactly for what reason.
+This may have been a factor in the events, this is an interesting lead, but we remain open to all options," she said.

-"For all we know, it could be related to a love relationship, or it could be an act of madness related to a destabilized individual.
-At this point, there are no leads.
-We are studying every option."
+"For all we know, it could be related to a love relationship, or it could be an act of madness related to a destabilized individual."